• Skip to primary navigation

 Storage Instructions

-Keep the cake in an airtight container and store at room temperature.
+Keep the cake in an airtight container and store it at room temperature.
 Consume within 4 days.
-After that it may dry out.
+After that, it may dry out.

 Freezing Instructions